Materials Guide

 Moulded plastic (polypropylene shell)

 Used in Eames-style chairs and Eames Eiffel armchairs.
-Moulded plastic shells are easy to wipe clean, hold their shape under repeated use and are available in multiple colours.
-They are practical in most commercial settings and hold up well in repeated-handling environments.
+Polypropylene shells are easy to wipe clean, hold their shape under repeated use and are available in multiple colours.
+Practical in most commercial settings and hold up well in repeated-handling environments.

 Steel construction